William R. Orthwein: 4x50 yard freestyle bronze

 On September 7, at the 1904 Olympics in St. Louis, Missouri, Evans won a bronze medal as a member of the third-place American team in the 4x50-yard freestyle relay.
-Missouri Athletic Club members Amedee Reyburn swam as the lead swimmer of the relay, with Evans swimming second, Marquard Schwarz third, and Orthwein swimming last as anchor.A protest was lodged by the Americans when a German 4x50 relay team attempted to enter the 4x50-yard relay event, as the American team believed that the Germans had created an "All-star" team and were not all the members of a single club.
+Missouri Athletic Club members Amedee Reyburn swam as the lead swimmer of the relay, with Evans swimming second, Marquard Schwarz third, and Orthwein swimming last as anchor.
+A protest was lodged by the Americans when a German 4x50 relay team attempted to enter the 4x50-yard relay event, as the American team believed that the Germans had created an "All-star" team and were not all the members of a single club.
 The American protest was upheld.
 All three of the 4x50 relay teams that won medals were from American Clubs, with the New York Athletic Club #1 taking the gold for first place, the Chicago Athletic Association taking the silver for second place, and Orthwein's Missouri Athletic Club taking the Bronze for third place.
 The New York Athletic Club #2 took fourth place and were out of medal contention.

 Water polo bronze medal

 On September 6, 1904, Orthwein won a bronze medal as a member of the Missouri Athletic Club water polo team in the Olympic water-polo tournament.
 Besides Orthwein, the Missouri Athletic Club's 1904 water polo team included Amedee Reyburn, Gus Goessling, John Meyers, Gwynne Evans, Frank Schreiner, and Manfred Toeppen.
-Orthwein's Missouri Athletic Club Team lost to the first place gold medal team from the New York Athletic Club 5-0 in the semi-final round.
-The silver medal team, the Chicago Athletic Association, lost to the New York Athletic Club team in the final round 6-0.
+Orthwein's Missouri Athletic Club Team lost to the first place gold medal team from the New York Athletic Club 5–0 in the semi-final round.
+The silver medal team, the Chicago Athletic Association, lost to the New York Athletic Club team in the final round 6–0.

 Professional career

 Subsequent to graduating Yale, Orthwein received a law degree from the School of Law at Washington University in St. Louis.

 Beginning in 1905, he began serving as a well-known attorney in St. Louis, eventually establishing a long practice on Chesnut Street.
-As a primary client, he was the vice president and general counsel for the Kinloch Telephone Company from 1916-23.
+As a primary client, he was the vice president and general counsel for the Kinloch Telephone Company from 1916 to 1923.
 In that capacity, he refused to sell the business to the Bell Telephone Company.
-Turning to leadership roles in local politics, he counselled St. Louis Mayor William Dee Becker during Becker's period of mental illness from 1929-33, when he served with the St. Louis Court of Appeals.
-In the 1930's Orthwein served in the reorganizing of five St. Louis Hotels as a trustee and aided in reorganizing Central Properties Corporation, the owner of the Missouri and Ambassador theatres.
+Turning to leadership roles in local politics, he counselled St. Louis Mayor William Dee Becker during Becker's period of mental illness from 1929 to 1933, when he served with the St. Louis Court of Appeals.
+In the 1930s Orthwein served in the reorganizing of five St. Louis Hotels as a trustee and aided in reorganizing Central Properties Corporation, the owner of the Missouri and Ambassador theatres.

 During World War II, he served as a supply commissioner for the City of St. Louis, partly during the term of Mayor Becker, and was a prominent local member of the Republican Party.
-Aspiring to a high profile role in public service in 1948, he ran unsuccessfully for lieutenant governor of Missouri.
+Aspiring to a high-profile role in public service in 1948, he ran unsuccessfully for lieutenant governor of Missouri.
 In 1950, he ran without success for St. Louis's City Collector of Revenue.